pixiedust/pixiedust/docs/_sources/displayapi.txt

 	* AVG: average of values for the key
 	* MIN: Min of values for the key
 	* MAX: Max of values for the key
-	* COUNT: number of times the key occurs
+	* COUNT: number of times the key occurs  WHAT HAPPENS WHEN YOU LIMIT COUNT?
+HOW DOES PD CHOOSE RECORDS?

 For example, Bar Chart shows the following options dialog: